May Activities – What’s on Your Needles?

 — Kerry Nare, webmaster webmaster@SanDiegoKnitters.com

 Project descriptions are in the knitter’s own words (for the most part) – please contact the knitter for additional details!
-Read about the projects first, then scroll down for the gallery.
+Read about the projects first, then scroll down to below all the descriptions for the gallery.
 As usual, click on the gallery photos to enlarge and for a slide show.

 Pattern: Urban Geometry